pow-co/boostpow-cpuminer/README.md

 For distribution it is meant that this repository may be built for mac, linux, and windows, as well as packaged for Docker.
 Ideally also there will be an apt package repository.

+## Run from docker

+This is the easiest way to use BoostMiner.

+1. Download the latest master branch of this software.
+2. `docker build -t boostpow .` (This should take a while.)
+3. `docker run boostpow ./bin/BoostMiner help` This will show the help message for the mining software.
+   See heading *Usage* below.

 ## Installation

 We use conan package manager to install the dependencies and build the applicatoin